markusheer/pathmarks/images/convert.md

 `gm convert iconmonstr-note-27-icon.png -fill red -colorize 40/40/10 icon-dev.png`

-Use the following shell command to colorize the grey icon:
+Instead of a named color like 'red' a hex color like '#5D5D5D' can be used:

-`gm convert icon-remove128.png -fill "#C6C6C6" -colorize 100/100/100 icon-remove128grey.png`
+`gm convert icon.png -fill "#5D5D5D" -colorize 100/100/100 icon-grey.png`